itheamc/amcryption-npm-package/README.md

 [![NPM Downloads][downloads-image]][downloads-url]
 [![Node.js Version][node-image]][node-url]

 Amcryption is a npm package that will help you to make your data more secure by encoding it with custom encoder as well as Base64 encoder at the same time.
 Since the data is encoded with our custom as well as Base64 encoder it will be hard to decode it.
+In version 1.2.8 we have also added the encryption and decryption method using the crypto.

 ## Installation